RossiBz/subpixel-specdiv/README.md

-# Calculaiting the endmember diversity
+# Calculaiting the endmember diversity from remote sensing data

-Here we provide the codes used to calculate the endmember diversity in Rossi & Gholizadeh (2023).
+Here we provide the codes used to calculate the endmember diversity from hyperpsectral data in Rossi & Gholizadeh (2023).

 Rossi, C., and Gholizadeh, H. (2023).
 Uncovering the hidden diversity: Leveraging sub-pixel spectral diversity to estimate plant diversity from space.
 Submitted to Remote Sensing of Environment.